-Alternative: The Jardin du Luxembourg is bordered to the east by the shop- and cafe-lined bd St-Michel.
-On the boulevard's eastern side, the 5e, aka the Latin Quarter, also makes a great base with families, thanks to English-language bookshops with dedicated children's sections such as magical Shakespeare & Company, an unmissable sweet shop, Le Bonbon au Palais, styled like a geography classroom with jars of traditional sweets from around France, and a 19th-century magic shop, Mayette la Boutique de la Magie, as well as plenty of child-friendly hotels.
+The Jardin du Luxembourg is bordered to the east by the shop- and cafe-lined bd St-Michel.
+On the boulevard's eastern side, the 5e, aka the Latin Quarter, also makes a great base for families, thanks to English-language bookshops with dedicated children's sections such as magical Shakespeare & Company, an unmissable sweet shop, Le Bonbon au Palais, styled like a geography classroom with jars of traditional sweets from around France, and a 19th-century magic shop, Mayette la Boutique de la Magie, as well as plenty of child-friendly hotels.

 Some of the city's biggest and best backpacker hostels are located in the 10e, including sociable St Christopher’s Gare du Nord, with a whopping 580 beds and regular live music in its bar; and Generator Hostel, with a rooftop bar, ground-floor cafe and basement bar/club styled like a Parisian metro station.
 Charming budget hotels in this arrondissement include Hôtel du Nord – Le Pari Vélo.
-On and around nearby Canal St-Martin you'll find loads of independent shops, cultural centres, bars, bakeries, inexpensive restaurants serving cuisines from around the globe, and laid-back cafes such as Holybelly 5, where locals flock for brunch.
+On and around nearby Canal St-Martin you'll find loads of independent shops, cultural centers, bars, bakeries, inexpensive restaurants serving cuisines from around the globe, and laid-back cafes such as Holybelly 5, where locals flock for brunch.

 Paris' 13e doesn't typically feature on visitors' radars but it is fascinating to explore.
-The village-like Butte aux Cailles, with its quaint car-free streets, has a sting of local bars and restaurants, along with an artesian spring, the Puits Artésien de la Butte aux Cailles (bring a bottle to fill up with its pure, mineral-rich waters), and art-deco swimming complex, Piscine de la Butte aux Cailles, featuring a Nordic pool.
-Southeast is Paris' largest Chinatown, where high-rise buildings are splashed with street art, while close to the Seine, redeveloped industrial areas include start-up hub Station F. Great accommodation finds here include stylish Hôtel Henriette, furnished with vintage decor, and, floating on the river, Hotel OFF Paris Seine.
+The village-like Butte aux Cailles, with its quaint car-free streets, has a string of local bars and restaurants, along with an artesian spring, the Puits Artésien de la Butte aux Cailles (bring a bottle to fill up with its pure, mineral-rich waters), and art-deco swimming complex, Piscine de la Butte aux Cailles, featuring a Nordic pool.
+Southeast is Paris' largest Chinatown, where high-rise buildings are splashed with street art, while close to the Seine, redeveloped industrial areas include start-up hub Station F. Great accommodations here include stylish Hôtel Henriette, furnished with vintage decor, and, floating on the river, Hotel OFF Paris Seine.

 The Moulin Rouge is an 18e landmark but this northern arrondissement is home to more than just high-kicking can-can shows.
 The famous cabaret's boiler room has a weekend club, La Machine du Moulin Rouge.
 Nearby, legendary music hall La Cigale attracts famous solo acts and bands, while off-beat live-music venue Le Divan du Monde has a diverse indie program, and backstreet jazz club Bab-Ilo hosts intimate gigs in its tiny cellar.
 The arrondissement is awash with bars that are buzzing until late.

-Alternative: Paris' 2e arrondissement is another great choice for experiencing the city's nightlife, with world-famous addresses such as Harry’s New York Bar (inventor of the Bloody Mary, among other cocktails) and house and techno temple Le Rex Club.
+Paris' 2e arrondissement is another great choice for experiencing the city's nightlife, with world-famous addresses such as Harry’s New York Bar (inventor of the Bloody Mary, among other cocktails) and house and techno temple Le Rex Club.
 Though small, the 2e has a good range of hotels catering to all budgets.

 As the capital of a country revered for its gastronomy, you'll find superb cuisine all over the city, but certain arrondissements have an especially good concentration of divine eateries.
-Some of Paris' most exciting restaurants are in the hyper-creative 11e, from hole-in-the-wall daytime cafes like Mokonuts to brilliant neobistros including Le Servan, Le 6 Paul Bert and Michelin-starred Septime, as well as old-school favourites such as Chez Paul.
+Some of Paris' most exciting restaurants are in the hyper-creative 11e, from hole-in-the-wall daytime cafes like Mokonuts to brilliant neobistros including Le Servan, Le 6 Paul Bert and Michelin-starred Septime, as well as old-school favorites such as Chez Paul.

 Design hotels, mere footsteps from the 11e's best places to dine, include mid-range Hôtel Exquis and top-end Hôtel l'Antoine, and Hôtel Paris Bastille Boutet, which once upon a time was a chocolate factory.